What if the axe has already fallen?

 4.30pm 15 May 2026,

 The District Court registry has just closed for another week and still no word from it as to when the appeal judge will give his reasons for dismissing my appeal.
+Yes, I’m still the glass-half empty sort of chap than a half a century of cynical journalism has taught me to be.

 Don Gordon-Brown